GroupeCurious/ngx-image-drawing/README.md

 - `cancelText: string?` : Cancel button text (default value : 'Cancel')
 - `loadingText: string?` : Image loading text (default value : 'Loading…')
 - `errorText:  string?` : Image loading error text (default value : 'Error loading %@', where `%@` is replaced by the `src`)
+- `outputMimeType: string?` : Mime Type of the output image, can be `image/png`, `image/jpeg` or `image/webp`
+- `outputQuality: number?`: Number between 0 and 1 to determine the quality of the ouput image (if mimeType is jpeg or webp)
 - `loadingTemplate: TemplateRef<any>?` : Image loading template
 - `errorTemplate: TemplateRef<any>?` : Image loading error template